How Well Do You Know State Animals?

 1. You can recognize monarch butterfly caterpillars by what feature?

-1. They look like tiny adult butterflies
+1. They look like adult buttlerflies

-2. They have yellow, white and black stripes
+2. They Have yellow, white and black stripes

 3. They are royal blue, which is why they’re called “monarchs”